 Pros

-- Very easy to use.
+- EveryDollar is very easy to use.

 - Simple design for couples new to budgeting.

-- Less flexible for spontaneous spending.
+- EveryDollar is less flexible for spontaneous spending.

 What Are The Best Budgeting Tips for Couples